-The Town is an incorporated municipal government governed by an elected mayor and six-member council.
-As required by generally accepted accounting principles, these financial statements present the Town and its component units, entities for which the Town is considered to be financially accountable.
-Financial accountability is defined as appointment of a voting majority of the component unit's board and either (A) the ability to impose will by the primary government, or (B) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.
+The Town of Round Hill, Virginia (government) is a municipal corporation governed by an elected mayor and sixmember Council.
+The accompanying financial statements present the government and its component units, entities for which the government is considered to be financially accountable.
+Financial accountability is defined at appointment of voting majority of the component unit's board and either (a) the ability to impose its will on the component unit, or (b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.

-Based upon the above, all potential component units were evaluated for inclusion in the reporting entity and it was determined there are no material component units requiring inclusion reporting.
+Based upon the above, all potential component units were evaluated for inclusion in the reporting entity and it was determined that there are no component units requiring inclusion in the Town's reporting.